rhezab/smile/docs/recruitment.md

 ![Prolific participants 1](/images/prolific-step4.png)
 ![Prolific participants 2](/images/prolific-step5.png)

 Finally, you should enter how long your study takes, and how much you want to pay participants.
-In the Gureckis Lab, you should aim to pay participants $15/hour.
+In the <GureckisLabText />, you should aim to pay participants $15/hour.
 Prolific requires a minimum of $8/hour.

 You can now preview your study -- it's good practice to test that Prolific directs you to the correct URL for your study, that Smile saves the Prolific URL parameters with the data, and that you get redirected back to Prolific when the study is completed.